 The month of December 2015 will be recorded as the wettest December since records began across many parts of Ireland.
 Rainfall recorded for December at Ballyhaise Weather Station, the closest weather monitoring station to Monaghan, was 270.9mm, a 265% increase on the 3 Year Average.
 In addition, rainfall was recorded on every day of the month.
-Within this period there were 2 severe storm events affecting

-Monaghan, Storm Desmond and Storm Frank.
-These storms saw intense rainfall across the county over short time durations on land and water courses already close to capacity from a wetter than average November.
-The resultant flooding was unprecedented with many roads impassable for weeks.
+Within this period there were 2 severe storm events which impacted Monaghan, Storm Desmond and Storm Frank.
+These storms saw intense rainfall across the county over short time durations.
+With many water courses already close to capacity from a wetter than average November the resultant flooding was unprecedented with many roads impassable for weeks.
 Major flooding occurred in Monaghan Town with the N2 closed at the traffic lights in the town.
 Significant flooding occurred on the N54 on the approach to Clones town and a house on 98 Avenue Clones town also suffered flood damage.
-During these events, assistance was provided by Municipal District outdoor staff, fire services, civil defence, local volunteers. and Throughout the county approximately 50 roads were affected by flooding resulting in significant inconvenience for road user and lengthy traffic delays.
-One death was attributed to storm entered flood waters on the R185 road outside the village of Glaslough.
-Following the winter storms of December 2015 engineering staff from the three Municipal Districts carried out an assessment of the road infrastructure in the county that was affected by Flooding.
-This revealed that the damage to the road infrastructure in the county from these storms was approximately €1.31 Million.
-It was further estimated that the cost of carrying out works to prevent similar flooding again occurring on these roads was in the region of €9.8 Million.